AdriaSG/Analysis_on_Meat_Consumption/README.md

 # Data-Visualization-with-ggplot
-##MSc Data Science project for Data Visualization lecture
+MSc Data Science project for Data Visualization.
-##This analysis was made together with Abdennaceur Mhabdhbi & Matthias Kunz
+This analysis was made together with Abdennaceur Mhabdhbi & Matthias Kunz.

 Feeding the world in a sustainable way is one of our most pressing challenges in the coming decades.
 While consumption of meat and meat products means an important source of nutrients like proteins, iron and